 Nowadays, technology has gone a long way and it’s making it possible to automate numerous functions within the warehouse, achieving a result of increased safety, reduced manual errors and improved accuracy in load management.
 So, what does "Automatic Guided Vehicle" mean today and what are the most useful types of it, in a warehouse?

 An Automatic Guided Vehicle is an autonomous or mobile robot, guided by markers which could be wires, magnetic tape on the floor or laser references.
-These vehicles are increasingly used in the industrial sector to move materials from the production plant to the warehouse, or to manage storage more efficiently with a lower risk for the staff.
+These vehicles are increasingly used in the industrial sector to move materials from the production plant to the automated warehouse, or to manage storage more efficiently with a lower risk for the staff.

 The choice of companies to use more and more automatic guided machines involves many advantages.